© Visit Éislek

 Napoleonsknäppchen

-In the municipality of Bourscheid, atop the highest point at “Napoleonsknäppchen”, a liberty tree was planted during the era of Napoleon I, later known as “Napoleonsbeemchen”.
-Evolving into a cherished vantage point, this spot offers panoramic views extending beyond borders on clear days.
+At the highest point in the municipality of Bourscheid, the ‘Napoleonsknäppchen’, a liberty tree was planted at the time of Napoleon I, which was later called the ‘Napoleonsbeemchen’.
+It developed into a popular vantage point, offering a panoramic view beyond the borders on clear days.

 Opening hours